apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**BAFTA Film Awards: ‘Oppenheimer’ Wins Seven Honors, ‘Poor Things’ Gets Five**
+**Who won the NBA All-Star Game 2024?
+Highlights, best moments, more**

-You can read more about it [here](http://www.hollywoodreporter.com/movies/movie-news/bafta-film-awards-winners-list-2024-1235824589/).
+You can read more about it [here](https://www.usatoday.com/story/sports/nba/2024/02/18/nba-all-star-game-live-updates/72628964007/).

 ## Requirements
 - Python 3.8